-Please refer to Appendix F - Hazardous Materials Checklist for material conditions, quantities (where applicable) and recommended actions.
+Please refer to Appendix F - Hazardous Materials Checklist for equipment conditions, quantities (where applicable), and recommended actions.

-Prior to any renovations, all light ballasts and electrical wires containing or suspected of containing PCBs that will be affected by the work must be decommissioned by a licensed contractor such that PCBs are contained and not released to the environment during decommissioning and properly disposed of under R.R.O.
-1990, Regulation 347 General - Waste Management, made under the Environmental Protection Act.
+Prior to any renovations, all light ballasts and HID lamps containing or suspected of containing PCBs that will be affected by the work must be decommissioned by a licensed contractor such that PCBs are contained and not released to the environment during decommissioning and properly disposed of.